Table Of Contents

 In addition to individual AFFF lawsuits filed by current and former firefighters, a Texas man filed a class action over toxic per- and polyfluoroalkyl substances (PFAS) as well as contamination from facilities that use AFFF in January 2021.

 As of January 2021, there were more than 950 pending claims in multidistrict litigation in the South Carolina federal court under MDL-2873 IN RE: Aqueous Film-Forming Foams Products Liability Litigation.
-This number is up from 820 claims reported in DuPont’s annual report ending Dec.
+This number is up from 820 claims in DuPont’s annual report ending Dec.
 31, 2020.

 Injuries claimed in the lawsuits include breast cancer, ulcerative colitis, kidney cancer, pancreatic cancer, bladder cancer, kidney cysts, tumors, and other illnesses.